|by David Eide||.|

 There is no future in America because it's already there so to speak.
 It's already in place rolling its way, disguised perhaps, but there.

 It's an arbitrary nation, in a sense, though it has its mythology; its mythical figures and heroes.
+They change constantly and are downgraded or upheld depending on the spirit of the age.
 Who can really stand and say, "this is where America should be going?"
 Anyone who says so is going to state something mawkish, a certain stereotype.
 And what anyone says is going to be contradicted from a hundred different corners.
 All of this ambiguity is resolved by the American having a seething desire for violence or, at least, the decisive act.
-So, in one corner you have a seething population harboring violent dreams and in the other you have starry-eyed ambiguity reacting to the events around them, now this reaction, now that reaction.
+So in one corner you have a seething population harboring violent dreams and in the other you have starry-eyed ambiguity reacting to the events around them, now this reaction, now that reaction.

-The only philosophy that makes sense, if one wanted to tailor-make such a thing, would be one that overcomes the utter dependence Americans have on machines and technique.
+The only philosophy that makes sense, if one wants to tailor-make such a thing, would be one that overcomes the utter dependence Americans have on machines and technique.
 One might say "the passivity of the spirit in relation to the machine."
-It would be one that would satisfactorily explain the original intention behind the idea or ideas.
-Many have attempted this.
+It would be one that would satisfactorily explain the original intention behind the idea or ideas of liberal democracy.
 It's quite evident that Europe saw America as a vast opportunity, a kind of paradise that gave rise to the belief in a future.
-This future has conclusively played itself out and is the environment we walk around in.
+This future has conclusively played itself out and is the environment we walk around in today.
 Only the backward and frightened cling to the physical evidence of the environment as a faith in the future.
-In other words, opportunity has become institutionalized, the spirit of the people feel entitled.
+Opportunity has become institutionalized, the spirit of the people feels entitled.

 Progress is a chief component to this.
 Progress, too, was formed out of the interaction between men and the environment they found themselves in.
 This accelerated through the catalyst of technology.
 It always calls for a sober reassessment.
 It's clear that progress implicates a change of quality as well as quantity.
 Nations built on the back of technology don't need any more justification, they don't need the support of philosophy.
 If anything, philosophy has to dive in and cauterize the wounds created by nation building and technology.

-Philosophy has to come back to the individual, his attributes and the possible relations he has with a world that exists.
-That philosophy has nothing to do with "America", "Europe", "Asia" or any of this but has to do with the larger concerns existing world-wide which is mind-boggling and stretching to say the least.
+Thinking has to come back to the individual, his attributes and the possible relations he has with a world that exists.
+That philosophy has nothing to do with "America", "Europe", "Asia" or any of this but has to do with the larger concerns existing world-wide.
+Concerns that are mind-boggling and stretching to say the least.

 America can then be found in the various categories out of these larger concerns.
 It goes under the effort of what men do, how they do it and what they should do and how they should do it.
 Which comes directly back to the original question of just what in the world is this strange creature?

-How can you approach this question without letting all the various influences come into play?
+And how can you approach this question without letting all the various influences come into play?
 How can you express the creature without bringing in your own experience as a person?
 As a person who exists in a family, in a community, in a country at a particular period of time with all the facticity of that?
-If you ignore these things then you end up with an abstract picture of the creature who becomes more and more problematic and who falls apart of his first breath, becomes the proverbial Frankenstein.
+If you ignore these things then you end up with an abstract picture of the creature who becomes more and more problematic and who falls apart at his first breath to become the proverbial Frankenstein.

-So, you don't begin with the question, "what is a human being?"
+So you don't begin with the question, "what is a human being?"
 At the same time, you don't assume that he is this, this and the other thing.
-Hypothetically you could put the creature "man" anywhere, anytime.
+Hypothetically you could put the creature "human" anywhere, anytime.
 You could take him totally out of the environment of the earth into space.
 You could even distend his body until all that remains is mind.
-But where and when does the creature "man" first begin to exist?
-Before, say, he can come to the place where he has abstracted himself out into space!
-He obviously exists at the very beginning, even at the time when he is in those centuries of slow development, even before he has established himself in communities, from the very beginning of his existence, whatever his physical state has been, the creature human being has had the potential to eventually throw himself out of the aggressive pull of great natural forces and into space.
+But where and when does the creature "human" first begin to exist?
+Before, say, he comes to the place where he has abstracted himself out into space!
+He obviously exists at the very beginning, even at the time when he is in those centuries of slow development, even before he has established himself in communities.
+From the very beginning of his existence, whatever his physical state has been, the creature human being has had the potential to eventually throw himself out of the aggressive pull of great natural forces and into space.
 That potential was either seeded at the beginning or it is the result of slow painful development piled like blocks from generation to generation.
 One has to go further than that, to the creation of matter itself which, too, contains in itself the potential for the existence of life.
-It does not necessarily lead to the present development; it's not to say that the present world is the justification for the creation of matter!
-In that hibernating state that potential is undifferentiated.
+It does not necessarily lead to the present development; it's not to say that the present world is the justification for the creation of matter.
+In the hibernating state of matter that potential is undifferentiated.
 It is brought into actuality by 1- persons 2- events 3 inventions.

-What one meditates on is the future or the shape of the future, the best attributes get into the future.
-Well, you have to define the "best attributes" and the only way you can do that is to imaginatively project a "wanted future".
-But, that is beyond the scope.
-You can abstract various things but to take the whole into account is very difficult.
-Not simply difficult but already under way.
+What one meditates on is the future or the shape of the future.
+There is need to define the "best attributes" and the only way you can do that is to imaginatively project a "wanted future".
+But that is beyond the scope at this point.
+You can abstract various attributes like inventiveness, freedom, love, governance but to take the whole into account is very difficult.
 One could say that the present is very much a projection abstracted out of the past.
-"Institutionally" I believe that is true.
-What human attributes should survive into the future?
-Academic, sophomoric question that it is.
+It is frozen in the institutions.
+I believe that is true.
+So, what human attributes should survive into the future?
+What attributes need to be liberated from the institutions?

 It amazes me when I think how much of my youth was spent in observing all the goings on in society.
 What people did for a living.
 Where they lived, what kind of associations they formed, what they expressed enthusiasm for, what they castigated; all of these very common items I observed very carefully.
 Like everything else it gets a bit overwhelming.
 The mind is never prepared for the assaults on it that it must suffer these days.